Clinical Psychology Program

 Financial and Scholarship Support

 Please see the main Psychology Department website for information general to Psychology, and the main University website for information about university-wide resources.
-New graduate students are eligible to apply for Teaching Assistantships for five terms in the MA program and 8 terms in the PhD program (in 2013, $5,700 per term for MA students and $6,725 per term for PhD students).
-In addition, new students with a minimum 3.5 GPA receive a Graduate Fellowship of $6,250 in the summer term of their first year.
-Our students are competitive for and approximately 50% are successful in receiving external national scholarships and fellowships (SSHRC, NSERC, CIHR, etc.).
-In addition, many students receive funding through Research Assistantships.
+New graduate students have priority for Teaching Assistantships in the first 5 terms of the MA program and the first 8 terms in the PhD program (current value is $6,240 per term for MA students and $7,390 per term for PhD students).
+In addition, new students with a minimum 3.5 CGPA will receive a Graduate Fellowship (current value is $7,000) in the summer term of their first year.
+Our students are competitive for internal and external scholarships and fellowships (SSHRC, NSERC, CIHR, etc.) and approximately 50% are successful in receiving funding.
+In addition, many students receive funding through Research Assistantships. current values